In this chapter, you will

 - MLO 3.3 Articulate your own positionalities.
 [CLO 4]

-Ornstein, A. C. Social Justice: History, Purpose and Meaning.
-Society 54,541–548 (2017). https://doi.org/10.1007/s12115-017-0188-8
+Ornstein, A. C. (2017) Social Justice: History, Purpose and Meaning.
+Society 54,541–548 https://doi.org/10.1007/s12115-017-0188-8.

 Inequity and the United States

-The gender pay gap is one example of inequality in the United States.
-Studies have demonstrated that when women and men perform the same jobs, women on average are paid less than men.
-The gender pay gap varies across industries, but women who are financial managers, physicians, accountants, retail sales workers, registered nurses, lawyers, education administrators, and chief executives earn between 65% and 92% of what men earn for performing the same job responsibilities; the only differentiating factor is their gender.
+The gender pay gap is one example of inequity in the United States.
+Studies have demonstrated that when women and men perform the same jobs, women, on average, are paid less.
+The gender pay gap varies across industries, but women who are financial managers, physicians, accountants, retail sales workers, registered nurses, lawyers, education administrators, and chief executives earn between 65 and 92% of what men earn for performing the same job responsibilities (AAUW, 2021); the only differentiating factor is their gender.
 The fashion industry also suffers from gender inequality.
-While there are numerous women working in the fashion industry, research from 2018 found that the highest-paid employees in the fashion industry were male, about 80% of executives.
-Therefore, despite the fashion industry being dominated by women employees and women’s clothing having more sales than men’s clothing, men are more often occupying the higher paid jobs in the fashion industry.
+While numerous women working in the fashion industry, recent research shows that the highest paid employees in the fashion industry were men, and about 80% of the industry’s executives were men (The Fashion Law, 2018).
+So, while female employees have dominated the fashion industry and women’s clothing has higher sales than men’s clothing, men more often occupy the industry’s higher-paying jobs (Bain, 2018).

 Dangers of Stereotyping

+Stereotyping can also be connected to implicit bias.
 According to a research center at the Ohio State University, implicit bias “refers to the attitudes or stereotypes that affect our understanding, actions, and decisions in an unconscious manner.”
 They are enacted “without an individual’s awareness or intentional control.”
 These implicit biases have been learned over time, yet they are malleable and can be unlearned.
-Therefore, even if individual’s have an unconscious bias towards a group of people, these attitudes are able to be changed.
+Therefore, even if individuals have unconscious biases toward groups of people, these attitudes are able to be changed.

 Implicit Bias Association Test

-- The test measures the strength of associations between concepts (Black people, gay people) and evaluations (good, bad) or stereotypes (athletic, clumsy).
+Harvard University has an ongoing Implicit Association test (Project Implicit), which measures the strength of association between concepts (Black people, gay people) and evaluations (good, bad) or stereotypes (athletic, clumsy).

-- Many surveys at institutions are full of micro-aggressions
+- Both individuals and institutions may perform microaggressions.
+Many surveys at institutions are full of microaggressions.

-How to reduce implicit bias?
+How do we reduce implicit bias?

-- Is an approach toward greater understanding of diversity.
+- is an approach toward greater understanding of diversity.

-- Involves seeking to understand others by considering their backgrounds and life situations.
+- involves seeking to understand others by considering their backgrounds and life situations.

-- Empathy assists in avoiding microaggressions.
+- assists in avoiding microaggressions.